nekromoth/cpu/docs/ASSEMBLER_REFERENCE.md

 ---

 ### IDENTIFIERS
-Identifiers start with a letter, subsequent characters can be alphanumeric or an UNDERLINE.
+Identifiers start with a letter or UNDERLINE, subsequent characters can be alphanumeric or an UNDERLINE.

-    identifier          # valid
+    __identifier        # valid
     Identifier12
     Id3_nt1f13r_